admin-shell-io/id/aas/2/0/README.md

  [http://admin-shell.io/aas/2/0/Operation](http://admin-shell.io/aas/2/0/Operation) The Operation class as defined in Details of the 'Asset Administration Shell - Part 1 - Version 2.0'.

 ## Operation/inoutputVariable
 Parameter that is input and output of the operation.

 [http://admin-shell.io/aas/2/0/Operation/inoutputVariable](http://admin-shell.io/aas/2/0/Operation/inoutputVariable) The attribute inoutputVariable of the Operation class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0'.

 ## Operation/inputVariable
 Input parameter of the operation.

 [http://admin-shell.io/aas/2/0/Operation/inputVariable](http://admin-shell.io/aas/2/0/Operation/inputVariable) The attribute inputVariable of the Operation class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0'.

 ## Operation/outputVariable
 Output parameter of the operation.

 [http://admin-shell.io/aas/2/0/Operation/outputVariable](http://admin-shell.io/aas/2/0/Operation/outputVariable) The attribute outputVariable of the Operation class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0'.

 ## OperationVariable
+An operation variable is a submodel element that is used as input or output variable of an operation.

 [http://admin-shell.io/aas/2/0/OperationVariable](http://admin-shell.io/aas/2/0/OperationVariable) The OperationVariable class as defined in Details of the 'Asset Administration Shell - Part 1 - Version 2.0'.

 ## Permission
  Description of a single permission.